A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Symplectic mechanics

-As we have seen in the above section, a symmetry of a dynamical system lets invariant the dynamical vector field.
-As in Hamiltonian mechanics this vector field is determined by the geometrical structure (the symplectic form $\omega$) and the dynamics (the Hamiltonian function ${\rm h}$) through the equation (\ref{hameq}); it is expected to have a relationship between the invariance of the dynamical vector field $X_{\rm h}$ and the invariance of these two elements $\omega$ and ${\rm h}$.
-Now we explore this relationship.
+A symmetry of a Hamiltonian system leaves the Hamiltonian vector field, $X_{\rm h}$, invariant.
+But, as $X_{\rm h}$ is determined by the geometrical structure (the symplectic form) and the dynamics (the Hamiltonian function) through the equation (\ref{hameq}), some relationship is to be expected between the invariance of $X_{\rm h}$ and the invariance of these two elements.
+This leads to define: